Saturday, July 5, 2025

 A teacher from Alliance Girls High School, a respected institution since 1999 (teaching subjects like History and German), allegedly used his influence to form seductive, emotionally manipulative relationships with students, some crossing the line into sexual misconduct.

-Nuclear: no formal complaints were ever filed, no investigations were launched, until now .
+Just to make this clear, no formal complaints were ever filed, no investigations were launched, until now.

 And when Africa Uncensored pressed for accountability, a legal shield was raised to silence them.